sokolj1/minimal-mistakes/_posts/2018-08-24-Communicating-Data-Stories.md

 ## The Foundation of Narrative Structure

-Olsen drives home a call to action for scientists to develop _story sense_, or narrative intuition.
+Olsen drives home a call to action for scientists to develop _story sense_, or narrative intuition, which like most things in life, require practice before mastery is obtained.
+An effective technique to develop narrative intuition is by creating a Dobzhansky Template and using the And, But, Therefore (ABT) formatting structure.

+### Dobzhansky Template

+### And, But, Therefore